breakponchito/DominicanWorkShopParticipant/module_03_expose_api_rest/README.md

 curl http://localhost:8080/myapplication/api/hello-world?name=Alfonso
 ```

-If we need to include multiple with different type we can do it
+If we need to include multiple using different types, we can do it as follows:

 ```java
 @Path("/hello-world")